 Vitamin D works better in the context of a nutritious diet and plenty of cofactor nutrients like:

 Vitamin D: Quality of Life in Heart Failure

 I know first-hand how vitamin D impacts quality of life, both personally and professionally.
 With a great medical team, I initiated a vitamin D3 research study in patients with heart failure and vitamin D deficiency.
 This was published last month in BMC Cardiovascular Disorders.

-Patients with heart failure have a very poor quality of life on average because they are fatigued, debilitated, have difficulties with daily tasks, shortness of breath and many other issues.
+Patients with heart failure have a very poor quality of life on average because they are fatigued, and debilitated, have difficulties with daily tasks, have shortness of breath, and many other issues.